HenryCai11/HenryCai11/README.md

 - 👋 Hi, I’m @HenryCai11
-- 👀 I’m interested in Information Extraction and utilizing Knowledge Bases in Artificial Neural Networks
+- 👀 I’m interested in Knowledge-Intensive tasks, leveraging all sorts of knowledge to enhance neural networks, and reversely using neural networks to better understand human natures.
-- 🌱 I’m currently working on an M.S. degree in Computer Science at Shenzhen University
+- 🌱 I’m currently an M.S. student in Computer Science at Shenzhen University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a PhD position for 2024 Fall.
 - 📫 How to reach me: henry_f_miller@163.com

 <!---